wavefrontHQ/docs/pages/doc/ts_percentile.md

 ## Description

-You can use `percentile()` as:
+You can use `percentile()`:
-* An aggregation function for time series.
+* With time series as an aggregation function.
-* A conversion function for histogram series.
+* With histogram series as a conversion function.

 ### Time-Series Aggregation Function